idodin/idodin.github.io/about.md

               </p>
               <h3>Biography</h3>
               <p style="margin-top: 0px !important;">
                 :wave: Hey there!
-My name is Imad, I'm a Palestinian-Canadian student going into my last semester of Software Engineering at McGill University.
-I've kept myself busy during my time here and met so many great people!
-As I prepare to embark on this next chapter of my life, I hope this website can act as a brief summary of what I've done with my time (professionally and not) so far!
+My name is Imad, I'm a Software Engineer at Microsoft.
+I currently work on Microsoft Teams where I primarily do Backend and Infra work.
+Still learning a bunch!
               </p>
               <p>
                 :computer: I decided to commit to a career in tech to help empower others and